 Competency with information technology systems is essential as is a high level of personal and professional motivation.

 We are at the forefront of licensing, using state-of-the-art technology to ensure public safety through checks on drivers, vehicles and operators.

 We work to develop people through professional apprenticeship schemes, where you can learn a new qualification, such as:

 - Level 7 Senior Leaders Degree Apprenticeship

 Support is available along the way, with access the West Midlands Coaching Pool for professional coaches and mentors, which is in addition to guaranteed professional conversations each quarter to help your development.

 Whatever your interests, we can guarantee that no two days are the same and that you’ll be making a valuable contribution to your local community by protecting the public from people who should not be transporting fare-paying passengers around.

 In addition, you’ll be able to access our internal job vacancies.
 We have no issue with attracting talented employees for them to progress elsewhere within the organisation – we want the best people in the city working at the Council!

 All council roles are allocated to either a fixed, field or flexible work style.
-Some roles are agile which enables and empowers employees to maximise their performance and productivity, whilst maintaining a healthy work life balance.
+Some roles are agile which enable and empowers employees to maximise their performance and productivity, whilst maintaining a healthy work life balance.
 Roles with a fixed workstyle work in a fixed permanent council location.
-Roles with a field workstyle are usually allocated where employees are required to be out working in the community with a minimum requirement for ‘touch down’ space at any council location.
+Roles with a field workstyle are usually allocation where employees are required to be out working in the community with a minimum requirement for 'touch down' space at any council location.
 Roles with a flexible workstyle have a flexible base location to meet the needs of the business and employees can work from a mixture of home or any council office, partner/client, or external location, as required to meet service requirements.